-Playing this guess the animal game with your child gets her using her imagination.
-It also encourages her thinking skills as she tries to work out what animal you’re pretending to be.
-It’s good exercise too, as you both hop, crawl, wriggle or canter around.
+Playing this guess the animal game gets children using their imaginations.
+It also encourages thinking skills as children try to work out what animal you’re pretending to be.
+It’s good exercise too, as you hop, crawl, wriggle or canter around.

-And it’s a fun way to connect with your child.
+And it’s a fun way to connect with children.

 What you need to play guess the animal

 You can play this game anywhere, but an open space like a garden, park or playground will give you lots of room to move.
 Books with pictures of animals can spark ideas for your child.